lucasdillmann/nginx-ignition/docs/troubleshooting.md

 Such logs are available in the Docker's container logs (stdout of the container).
 Please check the [Docker's documentation](https://docs.docker.com/engine/logging/) for more details on how to view them.

 Beyond that, this document also has some common troubleshooting scenarios below.
-If both logs and they don't fix your problem, please raise an issue on the project's GitHub repository.
+If both logs and steps below don't fix your problem, please raise an issue on the project's GitHub repository.

 ## Password reset